AB-340 Climate Change Biology (10 ECTS)

 Skills

-• combine knowledge across the naturals sciences to explain how climate changes and what biological consequences these have for the Arctic
+• combine knowledge across the naturals sciences to explain climate change and what biological consequences these have for the Arctic

 • apply statistical analyses to climatic and biotic data